valderman/haste-compiler/README.md

 Base library and documentation
 ------------------------------

-You can build your own set of docs for haste-lib and fursuit by running `cabal haddock` in the Haste base directory as with any other package.
+You can build your own set of docs for haste-lib by running `cabal haddock` in the Haste base directory as with any other package.

 Or you could just look at